Skype for Business Online End-of-Life

 What Services Do Cisilion Offer?

-Cisilion’s Microsoft Teams migration, onboarding and adoption focusses on five key areas:
+Cisilion’s Microsoft Teams migration, onboarding and adoption focus on five key areas:

 - Assessment and Planning